shashanksal/contact-referral-app/README.md

-# Welcome to the Brighte Referral App
+# Referral App

-This app provides a webapp to manage internal referrals fueled by a backend REST API.
+This app provides a webapp to manage internal contacts fueled by a backend REST API.

-Users can view a list of entries representing referrals to contact.
+Users can view a list of entries representing contacts.

-Currently, the app can only display existing entries, and we need to add more functionality to make sure our product team can use it effectively.

 ## Overview